abigailyoungblood/EEMB-146-Final/README.md

 ## Project Overview

 The project analyzes the interaction between snow hares and snow cover in boreal forests.
-Pulling data from researchers in Ottawa, Canada, I analyzed how how the number of days since snow changes snow depth and how snow depth influences survival.
+Pulling data from researchers in Ottawa, Canada, I looked at how the number of days since snow changes snow depth and how snow depth influences survival.

 ## Tools & Technologies